COS301-SE-2026/CloudSherpa/docs/services/optimization-recommendation.md

 - **4-Day Window (4d)**: For the initial deployment and system demos, the engine uses a 4-day window.
 This bypasses the typical 14-day new-resource lockout and 30-day baseline requirements.
 Pre-calculated mock data will be seeded to ensure end-to-end functionality during demos.
 - **7-Day Window (7d)**: Used to detect short-term maximums, recent usage spikes, and immediate behavioral changes.
-- **30-Day Window (30d)**: Used to establish reliable, long-term operational baselines and accurate monthly cost projections.
+- **30-Day Window (30d)**: Used to establish reliable, long-term operational baselines.

 ### Required Metrics

 For every combination of Tenant + Resource + Canonical Metric + Window, the aggregator calculates and stores the following fields:

 **Core Distribution Metrics**

 - **minimum_value & maximum_value**: The absolute floor and ceiling of the resource's usage.
 - **average_value & median_value**: The general, day-to-day operational baseline.
 - **p95_value & p99_value (Percentiles)**: Crucial for safe recommendations.
-P95 strips out the top 5% of usage spikes (like brief CPU spikes during a reboot).
-Sizing a server based on P95 ensures it can handle sustained heavy load without over-provisioning for rare anomalies.
+P95 strips out the top 5% of usage spikes, such as brief CPU spikes during a reboot.
+Sizing a server based on P95 ensures it can handle sustained heavy load without ignoring rare anomalies.
 - **standard_deviation**: Measures the volatility of the workload.
-A highly erratic workload (high deviation) is riskier to downsize than a perfectly flat, consistent workload (low deviation).
+A highly erratic workload is riskier to downsize than a perfectly flat, consistent workload.

 **Anomaly Metrics**